appvision-gmbh/json2typescript/README.md

 At first, our array notation on the left looks odd.
 But this notation allows you to define even nested arrays.
 See the examples at the end of this document for more info about nesting arrays.

+##### Adding a custom converter

+More advanced users may need to use custom converters.

 #### Third parameter (optional): isOptional